benjamindehli/EDB-Orgel/README.md

 |:--:|
 |Buttons for toggling between mono and stereo|

-- Mono (single speaker): Stereo effect is disabled
+- 1 speaker (mono): Stereo effect is disabled
-- Stereo (two speakers): Stereo effect is enabled
+- 2 speakers (stereo): Stereo effect is enabled

 ## Equipment used